sptz45/coeus-samples/README.md

 A simple blog application written using Guice, Hibernate, Hibernate Validator and Scalate.

-To geth the code switch to the *blog* branch using `git checkout -b blog origin/blog`.
+To get the code switch to the *blog* branch using `git checkout -b blog origin/blog`.

 ### petclinic

 Port of Spring's petclinic sample application to Coeus.

-To geth the code switch to the *petclinic* branch using `git checkout -b blog origin/blog`.
+To get the code switch to the *petclinic* branch using `git checkout -b blog origin/blog`.